 - Keep your routine simple.
 The more products you add the more you risk potentially irritating your skin.
-Remember, your skin is extra sensitive right now, so give it space and don’t piss it off by throwing 20 different products at it.
+Remember, your skin is extra sensitive right now, so give it space and don’t anger it by throwing 20 different products at it.
 Imagine how you feel when you’re PMSing, and your significant other is trying to do 20 different things and you’re just like I CAN’T RIGHT NOW (or am I the only one that gets that way?)

 - Develop better exfoliating habits for the future.
 You don’t need to quit exfoliating for the rest of your life, but the frequency needs to be dialed back.
 Like waaaay back.
 If our natural skin turnover rate is 28 days, wouldn’t it make sense for our manual exfoliation to match that?
 Food for thought.